CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 choose whether to use **Cache** including the **Cache Time**.
 There is also an option to turn off the **Module css** if you want to add your own styling.
 Next is the **NoFollow** option that provides a way to tell search engines not to follow a particular link.
-In the last option you can choose to have the links open a new browser tab when clicked or open in a small popup window. *\[Figure-12\]*
+In the last option you can choose to have the links open in a new browser tab when clicked or open in a small **Popup** window. *\[Figure-12\]*

 ![Figure-12](images/docs/joomla/extensions/social-links/cw-slinks-mod-config-advanced1.png "Figure-12"){.coalaweb-docs}